Phase space volume preserving dynamics for non-Hamiltonian systems: Density matrix theory

-The symmetric $\stability_+$ and antisymmetric $\stability_-$ parts of the stability matrix generate the dynamics of tangent space with different features.
-The antisymmetric part is a unitary (orthogonal) evolution of the tangent vectors.
-The incoherent part stretches/contracts tangent vectors.
+The symmetric $\stability_+$ and antisymmetric $\stability_-$ parts of the stability matrix evolve tangent vectors differently: The antisymmetric part is a unitary (orthogonal) evolution operator and the incoherent part stretches/contracts tangent vectors.

 To see that the incoherent part stretches and contracts tangent vectors, we identify the ``expectation value'' $\langle \stability_+ \rangle$ appearing in the anti-commutator in Eq.~\ref{eq:EOM_rho}, as the local Lyapunov exponent corresponding to the density matrix $\brho$: